Joe-Klauza/ohd-admin-wrapper/README.md

   - Editable config files (Paste your current settings here!
 Matching settings above will override what was entered.)
     - `Game.ini`
     - `Engine.ini`
-    - `Admins.txt`
+    - `Admins.cfg`
-    - `MapCycle.txt`
+    - `MapCycle.cfg`
-    - `Bans.json`
+    - `Bans.cfg`
     - Local copies of these files are stored in `ohd-admin-wrapper/server-config`.
 Before launching the server, the manual config is applied to the `server-config` files, then those files are copied into the appropriate places in order for the server to use them.
 This prevents the server from overwriting our changes.
-After the server closes, any new bans are added to the local copy.
 - **Server Control page**
   - Select from saved configs or running servers
   - Server status